canonical/ubuntu-core-docs/en/guides/intro/security.md

 security sandbox in order to focus on developing the snap.
 To support this, snappy allows installing the snap in developer mode which puts the security policy in complain mode (where violations against security policy are logged, but permitted).
-Eg:
+For example:

     $ sudo snap install --devmode <snap>

-### Jail mode
+## Jail mode

 Even if a developer has specified a package to be only installable in `devmode`, you can force a strict confinement by using the `--jailmode` flag.

     $ sudo snap install --jailmode <snap>

 ## Debugging

-To check to see if you have any policy violations:
+To check if you have any policy violations:

     $ sudo grep audit /var/log/syslog